LiveBench/LiveBench/README.md

 - `--parallel-requests`: Number of concurrent API requests (for models with high rate limits)
 - `--resume`: Continue from a previous interrupted run
 - `--retry-failures`: Retry questions that failed in previous runs
+- `--livebench-release-option`: Evaluate questions from a specific LiveBench release

 Run `python run_livebench.py --help` to see all available options.

 When this is finished, follow along with [Viewing Results](#viewing-results) to view results.

+**Note: The current LiveBench release is 2025-04-02; however, not all questions for this release are public on Huggingface.
+In order to evaluate all categories, you will need to pass `--livebench-release-option 2024-11-25` to all scripts to use the most recent public questions.**

 #### Parallel Evaluation Options